Clinics & Services

 If you are planning a pregnancy remember to take folic acid supplements, continuing them until at least 12 weeks advanced.
 They can be bought from the pharmacist without a prescription.
 They have been proven to reduce the incidence of neural tube defects (spina bifida and hydrocephalus).
 The doctors and midwives are happy to discuss other aspects of preconception are during a routine surgery appointment.
 The health visitors are also in attendance at the antenatal clinic to help you prepare for your baby.

-Dr Reid and Dr Say perform some minor surgery on behalf of the practice We only have the facilities for the removal of skin lesions, bumps under the skin, and some joint injections.
+Dr Reid perform some minor surgery on behalf of the practice We only have the facilities for the removal of skin lesions, bumps under the skin, and some joint injections.
 Certain skin lesions may be suitable for a freezing technique called Cryotherapy at our Wart Clinic.
 If you think your problem might require a small operation it is probably best to see one of these doctors in the first instance.

 Ophthalmic (Eye) Care